Introduction to Fiji

 How to get to Fiji

 Fiji’s cluster of heavenly islands is located in the middle of the South Pacific, just East of Australia and North of New Zealand and can be reached easily from many destinations.
-You can fly directly and non-stop from Hong Kong, Singapore, Tokyo, Los Angeles, San Francisco, Honolulu, Vancouver, Dallas, Sydney, Melbourne, Brisbane, Adelaide, Auckland, Wellington and Christchurch.
+You can fly directly and non-stop from Asia fromHong Kong, Singapore, Tokyo.
+From Northamerica there are non-stop flights from Los Angeles, San Francisco, Honolulu, Vancouver and Dallas.
+Australians have the choice to fly from Sydney, Melbourne, Brisbane, Adelaide or Cairns and from New Zealand there are non-stopf flights from Auckland, Wellington and Christchurch.
+Even from Tahiti there is a non-stop flight from Papeete to Nadi, operated by Air Calin.

 By Air